MohamedBoukedir/game_of_life/README.md

 # Game_of_life
-A simplified tool to visualise the famous game "game of life".
+A simplified tool to visualize the famous game "game of life".
 Build using HTML, CSS and JavaScript.

 The game is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state,and  requiring no further input.
 <a href="https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life">Read more</a>